Why you should goSee the best of Scotland and celebrate 20 years since the first Harry Potter novel was published with a journey on the steam engine

 • See the Forth Road and rail bridges

-• Jacobite Steam Train journey, single or return travel
+• Jacobite Steam Train journey, single travel, returning by coach.

 • Knowledgeable tour manager on board.

 • Hotel drop off service - We will drop you off at Diagon House who are staying open late just for you!
 They are purveyors of Curiosities and officially licensed Harry Potter merchandise located at No. 40 Victoria Street, Edinburgh: reputed to be J K Rowling's inspiration for Diagon Alley.